DOI-USGS/asc-public-docs/docs/getting-started/csm-stack/csm-vs-isis-pipeline.md

 Two types of camera model are available from USGS Astro: CSM or ISIS.

-!!! note "Recommended: CSM"
+!!! note "Recommended going forward: CSM"

-    Using the CSM Camera Model is recommended.
+    The CSM Camera Model is recommended, especially if working with GTIFFS or creating new pipelines.
 New missions will only be supported with the CSM Camera Model.

-The ISIS Camera Model is going into maintenance mode - Current missions will continue to be supported, but no new missions will be added.
+    For projects with pre-existing tooling/pipelines, **keep using ISIS Camera Models**.
+The ISIS Camera Model is going into maintenance mode - Current missions **will continue to be supported**, but no new missions will be added.

 ## Command-Line Examples